A Bit of British Friesian Doggerel

 They took to the land without a murmur.

-By Victorian times, our cows were pretty well-travelled,
+By Victoria’s time, our cows were pretty well-travelled,

 To South Africa and other fledgling colonies went they